Porges/ways-to-play/src/games/sampen/index.md

 containing two copies of each card.

-It can also be played by combining two decks of standard playing cards: from each deck, take the {%cards 'A–10shd' %} and the {%cards 'JQKc' %}, giving two copies of each card, and 60 cards total.[@CardGamesAroundTheWorld p.
+It can also be played by combining two decks of standard playing cards: from each deck, take the {%cards 'A–10' %} in {%cards 'shd' %} as well as the {%cards 'JQKc' %}, giving two copies of each card, and 60 cards total.[@CardGamesAroundTheWorld p.
 4–5]

 ## Play